EdgelordFackkoff/Portfolio_PPM/README.md

 Folder 1: Realm Com Revamp
             My personal Warcraft 3 Modding project Realm Com Revamp.
 Source File as well as code for it.
 Not the best but it's something I do for a hobby.
-            But it is something I am proud of and if you don't have Warcraft 3 you can still see the code files for it in the same folder.
+            But it is something I am proud of and if you don't have Warcraft 3.

-            As Warcraft 3 mods usually use both Coding and GUI, I have elected to only show the Coded systems that I made.
-Currently discontinued due to schoolwork.
+            #Update
+            Recent patches have broken the functionability of my custom UI system.
+Discontinued.

 Folder 2: Unamed Godot Project
             Ongoing project in Godot which follows a hybrid 4X, turn based style.
 Very early in progress.
 Still ongoing but slow progress due to schoolwork.